National Citizen Party: Jatiya Jubo Shakti

 In March 2025, Tariqul Islam of NCP declared the formation of a youth wing for NCP.
 The youth wing called National Youth Power is finally came into existence at 16 May 2025 in Shaheed Abrar Fahad Avenue, Gulistan, Dhaka.

 Jatiya Sramik Shakti

 On 23 March 2025, NCP Worker's wing was established with a 161-member central coordination committee.

+Jatiya Nari Shakti

+Jatiya Nari Shakti is the women's wing of the NCP.
+It was established on 8 March 2026 on the occasion of the International Women's Day, with founding convener being Monira Sharmin, member-secretary being Mahmuda Mitu and chief-coordinator being Nusrat Tabassum.

 Think tank

 The NCP also created an advisory council comprising teachers, physicians, economists and journalists, which would play an advisory role to convening committee without any decision-making or working role.
 According to the Dhaka Post, it would function as a think tank and would comprise 50 members consisting intellectuals, former bureaucrats, lawyers & politicians from BNP and other parties.

 Controversies

 Government sponsorships

 A letter requesting the requisition of five government buses to bring in National Citizen Party (NCP) activists from Pirojpur district for the party's launch event was leaked on social media, sparking widespread criticism.
 Transparency International Bangladesh (TIB) has expressed deep concern over the incident.

-Multiple political parties raised concerns about the new party formation process, accusing the neutral interim government of sponsoring it.
-On January 30, 2025, Nahid Islam stated that no decision has been made yet regarding his resignation.
-In an interview by Financial Times published on the same day, the government's chief adviser and economist Muhammad Yunus expressed support for the students' formation of a new political party, despite discouraging them.
+In an interview by Financial Times published on the same day, the Chief Adviser Muhammad Yunus has expressed support for the students' formation of a new political party, despite discouraging them.
 However, he also expressed concern that they could become divided during the process of forming the party, and he acknowledged that they would have to continue their work with that risk in mind.